kobucom/author/README-onweb.md

 ## Language Handling

-The Replacer accepts any string or dot-delimited strings as a target selector.
-Typical case is a language code (without regional code).
-In other cases, it can be a version, product name or anything.

-The web technology allows specification of one or more language codes (such as 'en') with or without regional codes ('us' in 'en-us') a browser user prefers.
+A web browser passes to a web server one or more language codes (such as 'en') with or without regional codes ('us' in 'en-us') which the browser user prefers to see.

-In the apache configuration, either a Replacer-style target selector or standard language code can be used.
-It is determined in the following precedence (getLang.sh does this):
+In this apache configuration, the included shell script (getLang.sh) called from the main CGI script (rep.cgi) extracts a language code in the following manner (in the order of precedence):

-- explicit request per file access: query string of the format select=<i>selector</i> as in 'http://server/news/sample.mdp?select=ja.v2' for example,
+- explicit request per file access: query string of the format select=<i>selector</i> as in 'http://server/news/sample.mdp?select=ja',
 - web browser's default language settings passed through HTTP Accept-Language header; a user can change this by Language in Options page, and
 - server's default language (stored in /etc/default/locale in debian or in /etc/sysconfig/i18n in redhat).

-In the latter two cases, only a language code (such as 'en' not whole 'en-us') is passed to the Replacer.
+In the latter two cases, only a list of language codes (such as 'en' not whole 'en-us') is passed to the Replacer.

+>getLang.sh takes only one language code although any mixture of language selectors and version selectors can be passed to the Replacer.

 ## Connecting to Webdav Server from your PC